nternetinspired/avenda/_portfolio/2-meeting-neanderthals.md

 published: true
 ---

-W all have some Neanderthal in our genes, we are now told.
+We all have some Neanderthal in our genes, we are now told.
 The only current humans without a trace of these interesting ancestors are people from Africa whose distant relatives have never left the continent of Africa or mixed with incomes.
 So that is nearly all of us.

 ![IMG_1517.JPG]({{site.baseurl}}/media/neandersad.jpg)